corda/corda-docs-portal/content/en/platform/corda/4.13/enterprise/key-concepts-ledger.md

 When multiple nodes on a network share an evolving fact, the changes to the fact update at the same time in each node's vault.
 This means that Alice and Bob will both see an *identical version* of shared facts 1 and 7.

-On-ledger facts don't have to be shared between nodes.
+On-ledger facts do not have to be shared between nodes.
 For example, fact 11 in Alice's vault is not shared with Bob.
 Facts that are not shared are *unilateral facts*.

 Although there is no central ledger, you can broadcast a basic fact to all nodes of a network using the [network map]({{< relref "network/network-map.md" >}})